spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-irc.md

   #
   # If you need something more special, you can take full control by
   # completely redefining `matrix_appservice_irc_configuration_yaml`.
   #
+  # For a full example configuration with comments, see `roles/matrix-synapse/defaults/main.yml`
+  #
-  # Example configuration extension follows:
+  # A simple example configuration extension follows:
   #
   ircService:
     databaseUri: "nedb://data" # does not typically need modification